EOSC-synergy/o3skim/README.md

 There are 2 types of tests in this package.
 On top, [tox](https://tox.readthedocs.io/en/latest/) automation is used to simplify the testing process.

-To run only white and black box tests use:
+To run white and black box tests use:
 ```sh
 $ tox tests o3skim/*.py
 ```